rossliam2212/ASCIIRogueLikeGame/README.md

 #### Attacking
 The player can attack a monster by trying to move into the same position as the monster.
 Once the player has done this, the attack loop automatically starts and both the player and the monster will have a chance to make their attack.
+The attacking UI, which is displayd at the bottom of the screen under the inventory, is displayed and shows each attack that the player and monster make.
 Neither the player nor monster will be able to move once an attack has started.
 The player gets the first chance to attack and then the monster gets their chance.
 This will continue until either the player or monster is killed.

 ### Monster Behaviour
 There are a few types of monsters, which are shown in the [character table](#player-and-monster-characters) above.
 Monsters have